Features

 Use radius searches across many ZIP codes or office locations when a role depends on commute distance.

-Limit remote applicants to specific countries, states, provinces, or combinations of each.
+Limit remote applicants to specific countries, states, provinces, timezones, or combinations of each.

 Offshore and international searches